Construction of the Witten-Reshetikhin-Turaev TQFT from conformal field theory: Abstract

 \section{Abstract}

 In \cite{AU2} we constructed the {\em vacua modular functor} based on the sheaf of vacua theory developed in \cite{TUY} and the abelian analog in \cite{AU1}.
-We here provide an explicit isomorphism from the modular functor underlying the skein-theoretic model for the Reshetikhin-Turaev TQFT due to Blanchet, Habbeger, Masbaum and Vogel to the vacua modular functor.
-This thus provides a geometric construction of the TQFT constructed first by Reshetikhin-Turaev from the quantum group $U_q(\Lie{sl}(N))$.
+We here provide an explicit isomorphism from the modular functor underlying the skein-theoretic model for the Witten-Reshetikhin-Turaev TQFT due to Blanchet, Habbeger, Masbaum and Vogel to the vacua modular functor.
+This thus provides a geometric construction of the TQFT first proposed by Witten and constructed first by Reshetikhin-Turaev from the quantum group $U_q(\Lie{sl}(N))$.